andreaaalonso/python-command-line-project/README.md

 # Description

-Jot down a reminder!
+Jot down a note!
 User may be able to create notes with titles and contents.
 User may be able to see a list of their notes and select and view a specific note.

 # Prerequisites